nastaran75/Machine-Learning-Course/README.md

 My slides and codes in the ML summer course at Ferdowsi University of Mashhad.

-Most of the materials are taken from [CS231n Convolutional Neural Networks for Visual Recognition](http://cs231n.github.io/) and  [introduction to scientific programming](http://btabibian.com/notebooks/learnpython/).
+Most of the materials are taken from [CS231n Convolutional Neural Networks for Visual Recognition](http://cs231n.github.io/) and  [introduction to scientific programming](http://btabibian.com/notebooks/learnpython/) and [Theano Tutorial](http://deeplearning.net/software/theano/tutorial/).

 ## Course Syllabus